gaon5/swimapp/README.md

 ### Title and description - Begin with a clear and concise title for your project.
 Provide a brief description or overview of the project's purpose and goals.

 ### Usage - describe how to use your project.
 Provide examples, code snippets, or screenshots to illustrate its functionality.
+In member.py the user needs to log in as a member to access these functions:

 ### Login details - Put every user's username and password below